wdtio/wdt-recipes/recipes/circleci_github.md

 If your build and tests succeed, CircleCI does not notify you (unless last time it failed).
 Now if for some reason this integration fails, you will not find out about it until you realize that you pushed something that should have failed but didn't receive any notification.

-We can use WDT.io to monitor this integration by setting up an on-demand timer which receives it's first kick by a post-push hook from git or Github, and which receives the second kick by a CircleCI webhook.
+We can use WDT.io to monitor this integration by setting up an on-demand timer.
+The first kick is sent by a post-push hook from git or Github, while the second kick is dispatched by a CircleCI webhook.

 1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
 2. [Create](ondemand_timer.html) a new on-demand timer.